============================================================================

 <<ABC;

-pop function is used to remove the last element of an array
+pop function is used to remove the last element of an

 syntax: